marcoverpas/Six_lectures_on_sfc_models/README.md

 ## 6_Useful_links_and_resources

+As mentioned, the community of SFC modelers lacks a portal that consolidates the abundant yet scattered material.
+Here is a tentative list of useful resources.
+Please feel free to contact me (at info@marcopassarella.it) to suggest other interesting resources.

 | Authors | Description | Link |
 |:---------|:---------|:---------:|
 | Alessandro Bramucci | **Interactive Macro** - Website collecting a series of simulators programmed in R and Shiny of some famous macroeconomic textbook models. | [Link](https://www.alessandrobramucci.com/project/interactive_macro/)    |